yodaos-project/yoda.js/test/README.md

 ## Runs on CI

-[YODAOS][] uses the `testsets.txt` to specify which files would be ran in every CI job.
-This file is written in glob syntax, for example:
+[YODAOS][] uses the `testsets.txt` or `testsets-local.txt` to specify which files would be ran in every CI job.
+Especial the `testsets-local.txt` can be also ran in your own manchine ,not just on embedded devices, This file is writtenin glob syntax, for example:

 ```txt
 @yoda/env/*.test.js